 Depending on the services offered, a public practitioner may be required to satisfy several licensing requirements and other regulations when conducting public accounting services.
 This is in addition to the CPA Australia By-Laws.

 Separate licensing or registration requirements must be met where a practitioner intends to practice as:

-- a Registered Tax Agent, BAS agent or Tax (Financial) Adviser
+- a Registered Tax Agent or BAS agent

 - a Registered Company Auditor

 - a Liquidator or a Registered Trustee in Bankruptcy